One of the most difficult part of being a medical student is knowing exactly what to read for every subject you offer.

 - Anatomy and physiology coloring workbook answers

-Note: The Atlas of Human anatomy mentioned above are compulsory for the study of Anatomy.
+Note: The Atlas of Human anatomy mentioned above is one resource that is compulsory for the study of Anatomy.

 But you can choose any of the 3 mentioned textbooks; Lasts Anatomy, B.D Chaurasia, and Clinically oriented anatomy for your use depending on which one you resonate best with.